photon1503/az-native/demos/07-dapr/01-dapr-intro/readme.md

 - [food-api-dapr](../00-app/food-api-dapr/) - A .NET Core Web API project that uses State Management to store and retrieve state. in a other demos it will be used to demonstrate features like Secrets, Publish & Subscribe as well as Observability and Distributed tracing.
 - [food-mvc-dapr](../00-app/food-mvc-dapr/) - A .NET MVC project that consumes the api using service invocation.
+- [order-events-store-dapr](../00-app/order-events-store-dapr/) - The event store from module 5
 - [food-invoices-dapr](../00-app/food-invoices-dapr/) - A .NET Core Web API project that uses Publish & Subscribe to receive food orders, store them in a database and send an invoice to the customer.

 Configuration of of [Dapr components](https://docs.dapr.io/concepts/components-concept/) is stored in the [components](/components/) folder of the apps base directory.
 During development it will use `Redis` as the default state store.
 When deploying it will use Azure Blob Storage.
 We could also use Azure Cosmos DB as a state store just by changing the state store configuration.